A minimally invasive cancer treatment in which interventional radiologists shrink or destroy a tumor with extreme heat or cold.

-Ablation is an image-guided, non-surgical, minimally invasive treatment in which interventional radiologists guide a needle-tipped catheter directly into a tumor, then shrink or destroy the tumor with extreme heat or cold.
-Because we use imaging guidance such as CT and ultrasound to precisely locate the tumor, the normal surrounding tissue is spared the effects of the heat or cold.
-Ablation is currently a standard treatment for inoperable liver tumors, and it is being increasingly used for other cancers, such as lung cancers, kidney (renal), and certain benign and malignant bone tumors, and is being tested for other types of cancer.
+Ablation is an image-guided, non-surgical treatment in which interventional radiologists guide a needle-tipped catheter directly into a tumor, then shrink or destroy the tumor with extreme heat or cold.
+Because we use imaging guidance to precisely locate the tumor, the normal surrounding tissue is spared the effects of the heat or cold.

 We use three different kinds of ablation to treat cancer: